 Photo courtesy TXDoT

-windows in arched openings still remain as hints of its Victorian era roots.
+windows in arched openings still remain as hints of its Victorian

-1909 when G.R.
+when G.R.
 Miller was sentenced to die for murdering two young men.

-He was hanged from the brand new scaffold several blocks from the courthouse in what
+He was hanged from the brand new scaffold several blocks from the

-courthouse is undergoing renovation, courtesy of the Texas Historic
+The courthouse is undergoing renovation, courtesy of the Texas Historic